Biden, introducing health teams, vows 100 million COVID-19 vaccinations in first 100 days

 The coronavirus has killed more than 283,000 Americans and caused millions to lose their jobs.

 Effective vaccines would help the Biden administration turn its focus to healing the ailing U.S. economy.
-There was more positive news on Tuesday in the form of U.S. Food and Drug Administration documents showing that the regulator did not raise any new issues about Pfizer Inc’s vaccine safety or efficacy.
+The U.S. Food and Drug Administration released documents on Tuesday raising no new issues about the safety or efficacy of Pfizer Inc’s vaccine, which could receive emergency authorization this month. [nL1N2IO0Z6]

 Biden introduced California Attorney General Xavier Becerra, a Latino former congressman, as his nominee for secretary of health and human services.
 Becerra has a long record of supporting the Affordable Care Act, better known as Obamacare.